Questions/Comments

 The planned rehabilitation is intended to put the bridge in a good state of condition and extend its service life so it will not need a major rehabilitation for at least 15 years.

-On January 29, 2024, the Commission approved a contract with an engineering firm – WSP USA, Inc. of Exton, PA. – to design a rehabilitation project for the bridge.
+On January 29, 2024, the Commission approved a contract with an engineering firm – WSP USA, Inc. of Exton, PA. – to design the rehabilitation project.
+A significant design objective for WSP entails sequencing of the project tasks and identifying the travel impacts necessary to carry out project construction in 2025.

 WSP USA has conducted a detailed bridge inspection to identify deterioration or damage that would be addressed under the rehabilitation project.
-WSP USA also is directed to examine the bridge walkway’s condition to see if it warrants replacement or repairs.

 This webpage will be updated periodically as project planning advances in coming months.
 Periodic updating also will continue when the project goes into construction during 2025.